 The Origins of Using "Rx" for "Prescription"

-Where does the "Rx" for "prescription" come from?
-Its origins are given variously as an abbreviation of the Latin word "recipe," meaning "take," or as a representation of the astrological sign of Jupiter.
-This sign was placed on ancient prescriptions to invoke that deity's blessing on the medicine to help the person get well.
+The origin of "Rx", used as an abbreviation for "prescription", has been attributed to the Latin word "recipe" which means "take".
+Also, it has been associated with Jupiter, the chief deity of Roman state religion until Christianity became the dominant religion of the Roman Empire.
+The symbol was placed on prescriptions to invoke the deity's blessing on the medicine to help a person get well.
 More recently, the cross that sometimes appears at the end of the "R" has been explained as a substitute period.

 The Use of Prescription Abbreviations: An Example

 An example of what your doctor may write: